 God's plan for assembly involves three primary parts: His Spirit, His Word, and His people.
 Through His Spirit, He transforms our character, guides us into truth, and empowers us for righteous living.
 Through His Word, He shares truth, challenges sin, reveals His character, and enables us to understand His plan for eternal life.
-Through His people, we are trained as followers of Christ, encouraged and challenged in our walk with God, and united as a force for good in this world.
+Through His people, we are trained as disciples, encouraged and challenged in our walk with God, and united as a force for good in this world.

 The goal for this guide is to provide a framework for Christian discipleship.
 The guide will not answer every question about God, the Bible, Christian living, or eternity.
 That's not the goal.
-The guide will not exhaust every concept mentioned in the booklet.
+The guide will not exhaust every concept mentioned.
 The purpose is to provide a starting place for discussion and a basic understanding of the big picture.
-When someone understands the goal, God's intentions and expectations, key concepts and truths-it gives the perspective needed for significant growth in Christ.
+When someone understands the goal, God's intentions and expectations, key concepts, and truths, they have the perspective needed for significant growth in Christ.

-How do I use this guide?
+How do I use the guide?

 This guide is best used in the context of one-on-one discipleship or small group discipleship.
-The information has been written with a blend of bullet points and brief descriptions.
+The information has been written with a blend of bullet points and brief description.
 While there's enough information to address the subject, there's not so much information that you get bogged down in details.
-It allows conversation to form naturally.
+It allows conversation to flow naturally.

 This guide was also written for people who want to make disciples as they go.
-With busy schedules, evening appointments, and crammed weekends-finding time to disciple others can be hard.
-This guide was written in a way that allows you to meet casually (i.e. over lunch, for coffee, a small group, etc.) and entrust the essential truths of the faith to others.
+With busy schedules, evening appointments, and crammed weekends, finding time to disciple others can be hard.
+This guide was written to allow you to meet casually (i.e., over lunch, for coffee, with a small group, etc.) and entrust the essential truths of the faith to others.